ondich/cs257_2020_fall/books-webapp/readme.txt

     git clone https://github.com/ondich/cs257_2020_fall
     cd cs257_2020_fall/books-webapp

 (e) Obtain the port numbers that are available for your use.
-Jeff will email them to you.
+I will post them on Slack.
 I'll call your port number YOURPORT below.

 (f) Set up the database of books and authors.
 See books-webapp/data/readme.txt for instructions.